-Germantown Middle School 8th-Grade ELA 2021 Summer Reading List
+Germantown Middle School 8th-Grade ELA 2023 Summer Reading List

-In order to promote continued literacy development, the GMS English Language Arts department believes that summer reading is essential for our students to combat "summer slide" and to be more successful the next school year.
-Because of this, all upcoming 8th graders are required to choose ONE book to read from the list below before the beginning of the 2021-22 school year:
+The GMS English Language Arts department believes that summer reading is essential for our students to combat "summer slide" and to be more successful the next school year.
+Because of this, all upcoming 8th graders are required to choose ONE book to read from the list below before the beginning of the 2023-24 school year:

 Students will complete three activities from one of the appropriate "Choice Boards" OR complete all four parts of the reading response packet (see attached activities and directions).
 During the first month of school, students will participate in more in-depth activities (literature circles, Socratic seminars, vocabulary study, etc.).
-Then, students will be assessed more thoroughly on the book that they chose within the first nine-weeks.
+Students will also be assessed more thoroughly on the book that they chose within the first nine-weeks.

-FICTION:
+• FICTION: